bgin-global/bgin-shared-templates/how-to-add-files.md

 - Optionally, you can make a draft pull request.
 - You can stil make changes after creating pull request.
-- Let's wait for comments or merged into their repository!
+- Let's wait for comments or merging into the repository!

 ![select repository](./img/17.png)